Credit System & Basics

 of major lenders still factor AU tradelines into credit decisions

-How Authorized User Tradelines Boost Your Credit Score
+How Authorized User Tradelines Can Affect Your Credit Score

 When you're added as an authorized user, the account's history often becomes part of your own credit report.
-This means you benefit from several key factors that influence your credit score: the age of the account, its high credit limit, and (crucially) its low utilization.
+This means you may benefit from several key factors that influence your credit score: the age of the account, its high credit limit, and (crucially) its low utilization.
 For a detailed breakdown of this process, you can explore our guide on how authorized user tradelines work.
-These positive elements, when reported correctly, can quickly add significant weight to a credit profile that might otherwise be sparse or recovering.
-However, it’s important to remember that credit scores are dynamic, and while a tradeline can provide a significant uplift, the actual 'boost' you see can vary depending on your existing file and the specific scoring model used.
+These positive elements, when reported correctly, can add weight to a credit profile that might otherwise be sparse or recovering.
+However, it’s important to remember that credit scores are dynamic, and the actual change you see can vary depending on your existing file and the specific scoring model used.
 To understand these variations, it's helpful to know the differences between FICO and VantageScore models.

 Illustration for article: Do Tradelines Still Work?